 The RSI momentum indicator has played a significant role in indicating turning points.
 The big selloff was preceded by a rare but bearish head and shoulders top pattern in the RSI indicator.
 Ahead of the bottom, the RSI became quite oversold and a positive divergence of higher lows emerged.

-Three major forces have been driving the big moves in USDJPY
+Three major forces have been driving the big moves in USDJPY in recent weeks.

 1) Defensive haven trading: high volatility in stocks and oil to start the year created a lot of apprehension sending capital flowing into defensive havens.
 In 2015 the USD was the haven of choice but having moved up so much, traders started to seek out cheaper alternatives this year, fining them in JPY and gold and sending them soaring.